Bone china: Production locations

 For almost 200 years from its development, bone china was almost exclusively produced in the UK; it was ignored by most European and Asian countries already making porcelain.
 During the middle part of the 20th century, manufacturers in other countries began production; the first to do so successfully were Japan's Noritake, Nikko and Narumi.

 Lenox was the only major manufacturer of bone china in the United States, and supplied the presidential dinner service to the White House.
 The factory closed in March 2020.

 Production in the Soviet Union started in 1969 at the Lomonosov Porcelain Factory.

 In more recent years, production in China has expanded considerably, and the country is now the biggest producer of bone china in the world.
 Other countries producing considerable amounts of bone china are Bangladesh, India, Indonesia, Sri Lanka and Thailand.

+Tangshan in Hebei province, is a hub for ceramic tableware production in China.
+The local manufacturers have a combined annual production capacity of bone china exceeding 100 million pieces.

 Rajasthan became a hub for bone china in India, producing 16–17 tonnes per day in 2003.
 From the start of the first factory, Bengal Potteries, in 1964, bone china output from Indian factories had risen to 10,000 tonnes per year by 2009.